 \subsection{Definition of an intensity measure based on spectral power}

-Calculations to obtain the spectral power content of a seismic signal are based on the Fast Fourier Transform (FFT), an efficient implementation of the discrete Fourier transform (DFT).
-This paper will be stated considering a discrete space avoiding algorithm issues, in order to explain clearly the physical aspects.
+Calculations to obtain the spectral power content of a seismic signal are based on the Fast Fourier Transform (FFT), an efficient implementation of the Discrete Fourier transform (DFT).
+The formulation is stated in a discrete space, in order to explain the physical aspects more clearly.

 Let $\left\lbrace \boldsymbol{a}_n \right\rbrace = a_0, a_1, ..., a_{N-1}$ be a finite set of $N$ elements uniformly spaced of time-history accelerations, the DFT is defined by means of Euler's formula: